-CHEM-18A Organic Chemistry for Health & Life Sciences
+CHEM-18A Organic Chemistry for Health/ Life Science 4.0 unit

 Designed for students planning professional school studies in health and life sciences.
 A rigorous, in-depth presentation of basic principles with emphasis on stereochemistry and spectroscopy and preparations and reactions of aromatic and nonaromatic hydrocarbons, haloalkanes, alcohols, and ethers.
 Reactions include ES1, SN2, E1, and E2.
 Prerequisite: CHEM 1B with a grade of C or higher.
 (M)